Back to home

 • Compliance with legal obligations to which we are subject;

-• Consent, where required (for example, for biometric processing or optional communications), which you may withdraw at any time without affecting prior processing;
+• Consent, where required (for example, for optional communications), which you may withdraw at any time without affecting prior processing;

 • Vital interests or public interest, in limited circumstances.

-• No sale or lease: We do not sell, lease, trade, or otherwise profit from Biometric Data.
+No sale or lease.
+We do not sell, lease, trade, or otherwise commercially exploit candidate integrity data.

 6.Automated Processing & AI Features